 I went out to Colorado Springs last week to spend a cycling phantasmagoria long weekend with my brother Craig.
 Having never flown with the bike before, I needed to figure out how to handle that.

-Product review: real good possibly excellent,
+The BIKND Helium bike case.
+Product review: real good possibly excellent, but with a price. |

 So I got this kick-ass BIKND Helium bike case for flying with your bike.
 Great little item (okay, not so little).
 Easy to follow instructions on how to break down the bike, pack it and protect it.
 The thing actually has sides that inflate to protect the bike.